YaoGroup/DIFFICE_jax/paper.md

 # Mathematics

-Ice shelf is a viscous gradient current with slender-body shape.
+Ice shelf is a viscous gradient current that has slender-body shape.
 Due to the absence of shear stresses at both of its top and bottom surfaces, the motion of ice shelf is approximate to a two-dimensional flow, independent of the vertical direction.
 Assuming isotropic property, the ice-shelf dynamics is governed by the 2-D